Planning-Inspectorate/appeal-planning-decision/packages/common/src/router/readme.md

 ## Methods

 The route builder identifies relevant exports from index files within your route directory's tree.
 Relevant exports are named after HTTP methods.
 The supported methods are `connect`, `delete`, `get`, `head`, `options`, `patch`, `post`, `put` and `trace`.
-A warning with be displayed at build-time for any function exported by your index whose name does not match that of a supported method.
+A warning will be displayed at build-time for any function exported by your index whose name does not match that of a supported method.

 For example